(4 votes, average: 4.75 out of 5)

 Apart from that, they must also know that the software has not been tampered with since its creation.
 So how do you create that level of trust?

 A Software Publisher Certificate helps your buyers know that you are the official code publisher and that no third party has any access to it.
-Also known by the name Code Signing Certificate, it is a digital certificate used by software publishers to digitally sign the code before subjecting it to public availability.
+Also known by the name Code Signing Certificate, it is a digital certificate used by software developers and companies to digitally sign the code before subjecting it to public availability.